 The Cricket Academy at SGS College has forged a strong reputation since it was founded in 2007 and has become established as a trustworthy performance pathway into professional cricket.

-The Cricket Academy provides specialist coaches to teach all cricket disciplines and each student benefits from a well-structured personal programmes, which focuses on the technical, tactical, physical and psychological side of cricket.
+The Cricket Academy provides specialist coaches to teach all cricket disciplines and each student benefits from well-structured personal programmes, which focuses on the technical, tactical, physical and psychological side of cricket.

 Over the last decade, the Cricket Academy has established a strong fixture list by playing the all the top cricket playing institutions on both the schools and Association of Colleges circuit.
 This has provided a significant learning environment for the players at SGS College.